wmcadigital/wmn-design-system/src/www/pages/docs/get-started/prototype-kit/index.njk.md

 ## About

-The <a href="https://github.com/wmcadigital/wmn-prototype-kit" target="_blank" rel="noopener noreferrer" class="wmnds-link">Transport for West Midlands Protype Kit</a> provides a simple way to make interactive prototypes that look and feel like pages on Transport for West Midlands.
+The <a href="https://github.com/wmcadigital/wmn-prototype-kit" target="_blank" rel="noopener noreferrer" class="tfwmds-link">Transport for West Midlands Protype Kit</a> provides a simple way to make interactive prototypes that look and feel like pages on Transport for West Midlands.
 These prototypes can be used to design and lay out pages, and for use in user research.

-This guide explains how to create dynamic prototypes using the Transport for West Midlands Design System and the <a href="https://github.com/wmcadigital/wmn-prototype-kit" target="_blank" rel="noopener noreferrer" class="wmnds-link">Transport for West Midlands Protype Kit</a>.
+This guide explains how to create dynamic prototypes using the Transport for West Midlands Design System and the <a href="https://github.com/wmcadigital/wmn-prototype-kit" target="_blank" rel="noopener noreferrer" class="tfwmds-link">Transport for West Midlands Protype Kit</a>.

 ## Before you start

-To make prototypes you will need to make sure you have installed <a href="https://nodejs.org/en/" target="_blank" rel="noopener noreferrer" class="wmnds-link">Node.js</a> and <a href="https://git-scm.com/" target="_blank" rel="noopener noreferrer" class="wmnds-link">Git</a>.
-When installed, please follow the guide on how to install and use the <a href="https://github.com/wmcadigital/wmn-prototype-kit" target="_blank" rel="noopener noreferrer" class="wmnds-link">Transport for West Midlands Protype Kit</a>.
+To make prototypes you will need to make sure you have installed <a href="https://nodejs.org/en/" target="_blank" rel="noopener noreferrer" class="tfwmds-link">Node.js</a> and <a href="https://git-scm.com/" target="_blank" rel="noopener noreferrer" class="tfwmds-link">Git</a>.
+When installed, please follow the guide on how to install and use the <a href="https://github.com/wmcadigital/wmn-prototype-kit" target="_blank" rel="noopener noreferrer" class="tfwmds-link">Transport for West Midlands Protype Kit</a>.

 ## Start using the design system

-When you have installed the <a href="https://github.com/wmcadigital/wmn-prototype-kit" target="_blank" rel="noopener noreferrer" class="wmnds-link">Transport for West Midlands Protype Kit</a> you can start using the Transport for West Midlands Design System.
+When you have installed the <a href="https://github.com/wmcadigital/wmn-prototype-kit" target="_blank" rel="noopener noreferrer" class="tfwmds-link">Transport for West Midlands Protype Kit</a> you can start using the Transport for West Midlands Design System.
 See [using the design system](../using-the-design-system/).

 {% endmarkdown %}